kreshuklab/plant-seg/README.md

 ```

 ### Update PlantSeg
-The tool is actively developed and improvement and small bugs fix are continuosly coming.
+The tool is actively developed and improvement and small bugs fix are continuously coming.
 To update PlantSeg type in the terminal:
 ```bash
 conda activate plant-seg